Rahul-3-6-9/Sentiment-Analysis/README.md

 - Incorporate additional sentiment analysis techniques or models for comparison.
 - Add preprocessing steps (e.g., text cleaning, removing stopwords) to improve model performance.
 - Explore advanced visualization techniques to better understand sentiment distribution.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-- The Amazon Fine Food Reviews dataset is provided by SNAP (Stanford Network Analysis Project) via Kaggle.

-# Sentiment analysis techniques utilize the `nltk` library for VADER and HuggingFace's `transformers` for RoBERTa and pipeline methods.